gabrieltempass/freight-simulator/README.md

 The table presents prices from a standard contract, available to all citiziens, and prices from a special contract, available just for approved companies.
 It also exhibits a weighted average price, based on the e-commerce demand from each state of the country.

-The limitations in length, width, height, weight and price are due to restrictions from Correios.
+The input limitations in length, width, height, weight and price are due to restrictions from Correios.